 Over time, we turned to cheaper and dirtier energy sources like coal and fracked gas.
 However, with the increased innovation of new technologies, we can capture renewable sources and use them as the primary power source.

 Types of Alternative Energy Sources

 1. Solar Energy

-Today, solar energy has multiple scopes than just traditional usage, such as heating homes, powering mechanics, warm water, lighting purposes, and many more.
+Today, solar energy has multiple scopes than traditional usages, such as heating homes, powering mechanics, warm water, lighting, and many more.

-We can utilize solar energy by the process known as Photovoltaic effect, i.e., converting solar energy into electrical energy.
+We can utilize solar energy through the photovoltaic effect, i.e., converting solar energy into electrical energy.
 Photovoltaic (PV) systems use solar cells that store energy as Direct Current (DC) in the battery.
 Later, this DC electricity can be used for various commercial purposes.

-With a rising crisis of petroleum products and fossil fuels, solar energy can be a lifesaver.
+Solar energy can be a lifesaver with a rising crisis of petroleum products and fossil fuels.
 Many parts of the world have started making huge investments in solar projects.
 In the US alone, solar supplied almost 2% of electricity needs in 2019.